 1) Stay at a hostel

 If you don’t mind sharing a room with other people or just want to travel as cheaply as possible, you can stay at a hostel.
-Some hostels have dorm rooms where you can room with a bunch of other travelers.
-If that is not for you, look for a hostels where you share a room with 1 other person.
+Some hostels tend to have dorm rooms where you can room with a bunch of other travelers.
+If that is not for you, look for a hostel where you share a room with 1 other person.
 There are even hostels that have solo rooms, but it is still easy to meet other travelers if you hang out at the common lounge or kitchen.
+You can also look if student houses for rent which are similar to hostels are available in the destination you are intending to travel to.

 2) Consider a tour or activity at your destination (some are even free).